-The Governing Body endeavours to ensure the best possible provision for Special Educational Needs at Pendragon Primary School.
+The Governing Body endeavours to ensure the best possible provision for pupils with Special Educational Needs and Disability at Pendragon Primary School.
 All governors understand their duty of care.
-The governing body must publish information on their website about the implementation of the school's policy for pupils with SEN. The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
+The governing body must publish information on their website about the implementation of the school's policy for pupils with SEND.
+The information is published in the School Information Report, which will be updated annually, and any changes to the information occurring during the year will be updated as soon as possible.
 The information required is set out in the Special Educational Needs and Disability Regulations 2014.